 Once the finished compost has built up enough in your bin that you want to harvest it, what do you do then?
 If using the migratory system, feeding the worms on the other side of the screen will move the vast majority of the worms out of the finished compost.
 I still like to use a worm trap like the one pictured above.
 When a traditional, 1 compartment, bin is used, a worm trap makes harvesting the worms less tedious.

 It is at this point I usually remind people not to name your worms.
 Try as you might, you will not save them all.
 If the plan is to dump the whole pile of compost into the garden right away all the better, but as the compost dries out, so will any remaining worms.
 After using the migratory system combined with the trap, I usually pick out a dozen or so worms as mine dries out for storage.
 I just put them back in the bin as I find them.
 Its usually one of my kids who find them and pick them out.
 Worm hunting, awesome.

 How does it work?

 The worm trap uses the worms natural tendency to migrate up, and toward fresh food.
-Basically the food or, in this case, bait is put in the smaller, top pail.
+The food is in the top pail.
 The finished compost is placed, gently, into the larger, pail.
 The compost settles in the bottom pail, and the worms want to come to the surface.
 The food source, helps in that decision and keeps them at the top.
 After a couple of days, remove the top pail and the top inch or 2 of compost.
 Empty those back into your bin and you are ready to start composting again, with a pail of finished compost, primarily worm free, ready for the garden.